pay-with-bolt/bolt-saas-php/README.md

 ### Serverside Payment

-You can perform a payment request server side via `promise = payments.doPayment(options)`.
+You can perform a payment request server side via `$payment->doPayment($options)`.
 A new payment will be attempted,  unless the payment is rejected prior to processing the API request will succeed and return a payment object in a SUCCESS or DECLINE status.
 If however the payment is rejected due to a validation rule (eg no card data), no payment will be created.
 For example:

 ~~~php
 use SaasPayments\Payment;